mthomason12/StormwindUnionDiscordBot/readme.md

 The lobby channel (set in channels.json) should not allow any users to post to it.
 It's designed to hold a single message from the bot with the option buttons displayed to new users.

-The command /lobbysetup should be restricted to a bot-commands channel
+The command /lobbysetup should be restricted to a bot-commands channel.
+Restrict that channel to users who can control the bot.

 The bot-commands channel should be restricted to server admins